-Group revenue in the year ended 31 August 2023 was £122.6m, against £176.4m in the comparable 2022 period.
+Group revenue for the year ended 31 August 2024 was £123.4m, against £122.6m in the comparable 2023 period.

-The gross profit margin was 26.7% (FY 2022: 23.4%).
-On an absolute basis, gross profit reported is \pm 32.8m compared to \pm 41.4m for the previous year.
-The profit before tax and highlighted item was \pm 5.2m (2022: \pm 11.3m).
+The gross profit margin was 26.5% (FY 2023: 26.7%).
+On an absolute basis, gross profit reported has been maintained at £32.8m (FY 2023: £32.8m).
+The profit before tax and highlighted items was £6.6m (FY 2023: £5.2m).

-A significant proportion of the Group's purchases are made in US dollars; therefore the business is exposed to foreign currency fluctuations.
+A significant proportion of the Group's purchases are made in US dollars; therefore, the business is exposed to foreign currency fluctuations.
 It manages the associated risk through the purchase of forward exchange contracts and derivative financial instruments.
 Under International Financial Reporting Standards (IFRS), at the end of each reporting period the Group is required to make an adjustment in its financial statements to incorporate a "mark to market" valuation of such financial instruments.
-The "mark to market" adjustment for this financial period results in a notional loss of \pounds 0.5m.
-This compares to a corresponding notional profit of \pounds 0.2m reported in the year to 31 August 2022.
+The "mark to market" adjustment for this financial period results in a notional loss of \pounds 0.97m.
+This compares to a corresponding notional loss of \pounds 0.51m reported in the year to 31 August 2023.
 These "mark to market" adjustments are non-cash items calculated by reference to unpredictable and sometimes volatile currency spot rates at the relevant balance sheet dates.
-To present the results on a "normal" basis, these "mark to market" profit adjustments on FX derivative positions are excluded, although shown separately as "highlighted items" to demonstrate the "underlying" position.
+To present the results on a "normal" basis, these "mark to market" profit adjustments on foreign exchange derivative positions are excluded, although shown separately as "highlighted items" to demonstrate the "underlying" position.